luangjokaj/wordpressify/README.md

 - If you are running Windows, PHP has to be installed and configured.
 Check the [gulp-connect-php](https://www.npmjs.com/package/gulp-connect-php) documentation.

-# 3. Styles, PostCSS and Scss
+# 3. CSS, PostCSS and Sass
 ## PostCSS
-By default we support [PostCSS](http://postcss.org/), it is a similar preprocessor like Sass, Less or other preprocessors but it can do much more.
-On top of that is 3x faster than Sass or 4x faster than Less.
-These features come in the shape of PostCSS plugins.
-Think of these like using lego, where each piece is a different feature that can transform your CSS in some way.
-PostCSS lets you stick together these pieces so that you can build up your own feature set, adding and removing plugins as and when you need them.
+By default WordPressify supports [PostCSS](http://postcss.org/), a similar preprocessor to Sass, Less and others but with more functionality.
+On top of that PostCSS is 3x faster than Sass and 4x faster than Less.
+Features come in the shape of PostCSS plugins.
+Think of these like using Lego, where each piece is a different feature that can transform your CSS in some way.
+PostCSS lets you stick these pieces together so that you can build up your own feature set, adding and removing plugins as and when you need them.
 [CSSNext](http://cssnext.io/) is installed by default.
 Read more about PostCSS [here](https://ashleynolan.co.uk/blog/postcss-a-review).

 **POSTCSS PLUGINS**